Social Proof

 Logo Bars

 Recognisable brand logos (clients, partners, publications) transfer authority by association.
 “As seen in Forbes” or “Trusted by [recognisable company]” leverages third-party credibility.
+Logo bars work best when the logos are recognisable to your specific audience — a logo bar of Fortune 500 companies impresses enterprise buyers; it means nothing to a solopreneur.

 Case Studies